Student visa for study in Japan

 (Please note that for studies of less than 6 months for most countries, a student visa is not required (however you will not be able to work part-time)).

-Also, you may be eligible for a Working Holiday Visa.
-This visa is for travelling around Japan, and allows part-time work and requires a much lower bank statement since you can work longer hours.
+Also, you may be eligible for a Working Holiday Visa, if 18+ and from an eligible country.
+This visa is for travelling around Japan, and allows part-time work.
+It requires a much lower bank statement.

 Applications for student visas take approximately 6 months to go through the school and immigration; so you must begin to apply as soon as possible.
 It is recommended to begin at least 10 months in advance; as schools are filling up faster each year.